gojamesgo85/FetchRecipeApp/README.md

 # FetchRecipeApp

 ### Summary:
-Clean, organized TabBar interface for easy navigation Each recipe displays with a thumbnail image and name Integrated search bar for real-time recipe filtering Smooth transitions and loading states between views
+Clean, organized TabBar interface for easy navigation.
+Each recipe displays with a thumbnail image and name.
+Integrated search bar for real-time recipe filtering.
 ![Screenshot 2025-02-13 at 11 49 15 PM](https://github.com/user-attachments/assets/f5a66a4d-5602-40a8-bb36-3b48fc7e3a5d)

-Full-size recipe image with custom styling
+Full-size recipe image with custom styling.
-Interactive favorite system with animated triple-heart design Embedded YouTube video player for recipe instructions Direct link to source recipe for additional information Navigation bar displaying both recipe name and cuisine type
+Interactive favorite system with animated triple-heart design.
+Embedded YouTube video player for recipe instructions.
+Direct link to source recipe for additional information.
+Navigation bar displaying both recipe name and cuisine type.
 ![Screenshot 2025-02-13 at 11 51 50 PM](https://github.com/user-attachments/assets/3ddddc00-6848-46ae-bf0e-bd54414681f6)

-Dedicated tab for saved recipes
+Dedicated tab for saved recipes.
-Persistent storage of user favorites
+Persistent storage of user favorites.
-Swipe-to-delete functionality for easy list management Empty state handling with helpful user guidance Maintains visual consistency with main recipe list
+Swipe-to-delete functionality for easy list management.
+Empty state handling with helpful user guidance.
+Maintains visual consistency with main recipe list.
 ![Screenshot 2025-02-13 at 11 55 10 PM](https://github.com/user-attachments/assets/f2aab46d-7ae3-455b-a936-8b4c6199e746)

 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?
 I focused on three core areas:

 Robust Data Management -
-Implemented efficient data fetching and caching for both JSON data and images Created a clear separation between raw API data (Recipe) and presentation models (ConvertedRecipe) Built defensive error handling to ensure a smooth user experience even under poor network conditions
+Implemented efficient data fetching and caching for both JSON data and images.
+Created a clear separation between raw API data (Recipe) and presentation models (ConvertedRecipe).
+Built defensive error handling to ensure a smooth user experience even under poor network conditions.

 Architecture and Code Quality -
-Structured the app using MVVM pattern to maintain clear separation of concerns Designed reusable components like the custom TabBarView and YouTubeView Created well-organized, single-responsibility methods in the ViewModel Used Swift's modern features like @Observable and async/await for clean, maintainable code
+Structured the app using MVVM pattern to maintain clear separation of concerns.
+Designed reusable components like the custom TabBarView and YouTubeView.
+Created well-organized, single-responsibility methods in the ViewModel.
+Used Swift's modern features like @Observable and async/await for clean, maintainable code.

 User Experience and Performance -
-Implemented immediate UI feedback with loading states Added practical features like search and favorites that enhance usability Built efficient image caching to prevent unnecessary network calls Ensured smooth transitions and animations throughout the app
+Implemented immediate UI feedback with loading states.
+Added practical features like search and favorites that enhance usability.
+Built efficient image caching to prevent unnecessary network calls.
+Ensured smooth transitions and animations throughout the app.

 I prioritized these areas because they represent the foundation of a scalable, maintainable application that provides real value to users while demonstrating strong iOS development practices.